-Our audit procedures included:
+rocedures included:

-- Obtaining from those charged with governance and management information identifying all known related parties. - Evaluating and testing of key controls over the identification and monitoring of related party transactions. - Evaluating and testing of key controls over the initial recording and monitoring of loans. - Reviewing minutes of board meetings and management meetings to determine if there were any related party transactions of which we were previously unaware. - Confirming the balance in writing from the relevant related party. - Vouching individual related party transactions on a sample basis to supporting documentation. - Evaluating the adequacy of the disclosures by assessing whether a reasonable user of the consolidated financial statements could understand the exposure of the Bank to concentration and related risks, and by considering the ability of such a user to reasonably estimate the extent of transactions with the parent of the majority shareholder, including the income arising from the balance due from them, based on the disclosures provided.
+- g from those charged with governance agement information identifying all known parties. - g and testing of key controls over the tion and monitoring of related party ions. - g and testing of key controls over the cording and monitoring of loans. - g minutes of board meetings and nent meetings to determine if there were led party transactions of which we were ly unaware. - ng the balance in writing from the relevant arty. - individual related party transactions on basis to supporting documentation.

+Evaluating the adequacy of the disclosures by assessing whether a reasonable user of the consolidated financial statements could understand the exposure of the Bank to concentration and related risks, and by considering the ability of such a user to reasonably estimate the extent of transactions with the parent of the majority shareholder, including the income arising from the balance due from them, based on the disclosures provided.